OHSU Fellowship for Diversity in Research

 Benefits of the Program

-Fellows receive a stipend based on the OHSU Minimum Rates and NIH (FY2014) Stipend Scales, up to $3,000 for relocation, and up to $5,000 in additional research funding.
+Fellows receive a stipend based on the OHSU Minimum Rates and NIH (FY2017) Stipend Scales, up to $3,000 for relocation, and up to $5,000 in additional research funding.
 A "matchmaking" system will be used to match potential mentors with prospective candidates based on the research interests of the candidates.

 In addition to research training and mentorship, Fellows and their research mentors will receive grant-writing assistance through the Office of the Senior Vice President for Research.
+Fellows are trained to write fellowship awards appropriate to their training and career stage, such as NRSAs, K awards, foundation grants, and similar awards.

 To help Fellows transition into life in Portland, they will be connected with members of the Portland community who will be tasked with welcoming new Fellows to the city and ensuring they have the accommodations necessary to make them feel comfortable, settled, and integrated into Portland life.